vaishnav-sairam/eda_supermarket/README.md

 # eda_supermarket
-exploratory data analysis of supermarket sales packages used are seaborn and pandas in python
+exploratory data analysis of supermarket sales

+packages used were seaborn and pandas in python